webix-hub/docs/data/api/refs/datacollection.md

 {{api
 - api/link/datacollection_add.md - adds an item to the store
 - api/link/datacollection_addbind.md - adds one more bound target
-- api/link/datacollection_attachevent.md - attaches the handler to an inner event of the component (allows behaviour customizations)
+- api/link/datacollection_attachevent.md - attaches the handler to an inner event of the component (allows behavior customizations)
 - api/link/datacollection_bind.md - binds components
 - api/link/datacollection_blockevent.md - temporarily blocks triggering of ALL events of the calling object
 - api/link/datacollection_callevent.md - calls an inner event